Ethics and Compliance

 The Nature Conservancy established an Ethics and Compliance Office in 2004 to help assure that all of its activities are lawful, ethical, and consistent with “Integrity Beyond Reproach,” a core Conservancy value.
 The Ethics and Compliance Office is staffed by a Chief and a Deputy Compliance Officer.
 The Chief Compliance Officer reports directly to the Audit Committee of the Board of Directors.

 The Office has four core areas of responsibility: training, policy and procedure development and oversight, risk assessment, and investigations of noncompliance.
 In addition to investigating allegations of noncompliance made directly by staff and others, the Office manages a Hotline which is available to all employees to make anonymous reports of, or inquiries about, compliance issues.
 The Office provides regular compliance training to every Conservancy employee, members of the Board of Directors, Chapter Trustees, and other volunteer advisors.

-In 2013, the Ethisphere Institute named The Nature Conservancy one of the World's Most Ethical Companies.
+In 2013 and 2014, the Ethisphere Institute named The Nature Conservancy one of the World's Most Ethical Companies.

 Code of Conduct

 At The Nature Conservancy we value above all else the highest ethical conduct of all employees, Board members, Chapter trustees and other volunteers.
 The Conservancy is guided by five organizational values: Integrity Beyond Reproach; One Conservancy; Respect for People, Communities, and Cultures; Commitment to Diversity; and Tangible Lasting Results.
 These values are reflected in the Conservancy’s Policies and Standard Operating Procedures, which are incorporated into this Code of Conduct.